InfraBlockchain/infra-did-method-specs/docs/Infra-DID-method-spec.md

 2. check if id string starts with "PUB_" and extract public key binary data from DID string
 3. retrieve public-key DID attributes from ***pubkeydid*** multi-index table of DID registry smart contract on the selected InfraBlockchain network
-4. if *nonce* values of public-key DID attributes is 65535(max 16bit integer value) then the DID is in *revoked* / *detactivated* status.
+4. if *nonce* value of public-key DID attribute is 65535(max 16bit integer value) then the DID is in *revoked* / *detactivated* status.
 5. extract service endpoint list from DID attributes map(*attr* field of *pubkeydid* table)
 6. retrieve owner key of the DID if present from ***pkdidowner*** multi-index table of DID registry contract,